 - Cigarette smoking may ↓ blood levels and effectiveness.

-PO: (Adults) Hemodialysis– ↓ dose to 3 mg once daily; give dose after dialysis on hemodialysis days.
+PO (Adults): Hemodialysis– 3 mg once daily (give dose after dialysis on hemodialysis days); continue until disease progression.

-PO: (Adults) Moderate hepatic impairment (Child-Pugh Classes A or B)– ↓ dose to 3 mg once daily; Severe hepatic impairment (Child-Pugh Class C)– ↓ dose to 2 mg once daily.
+PO (Adults): Mild or moderate hepatic impairment (Child-Pugh Class A or B)– 3 mg once daily; continue until disease progression; Severe hepatic impairment (Child-Pugh Class C)– 2 mg once daily; continue until disease progression.

 Capsules: 1 mg, 2 mg, 3 mg, 4 mg